 Genesis hydraulic breakers are designed to be easy to use and maintain.
 They are operated by the prime mover's auxiliary hydraulics.
-Due to the various prime movers that these attachments can be mounted on, all breakers, except the GHB 500 and GHB 750, are shipped without hydraulic hoses or couplers.
+Due to the various prime movers that these attachments can be mounted on, all breakers are shipped without hydraulic hoses.
 These can be purchased from your local dealer.
 The hoses must be long enough not to bind or pinch during operation and rated for the maximum hydraulic pressure of your prime mover's hydraulic system.
-See Specifications section for hose size requirements.
+See the Specifications section for hose size requirements.

-The prime mover must be equipped with an operator WARNING enclosure that will provide a safe operating environment whenever working with material or objects that may intrude into the operator's station.
+The prime mover must be equipped with an operator enclosure that will provide a safe operating environment whenever working with material or objects that may intrude into the operator's station.